East Is East (1999 film): Awards and nominations

 The film won the Alexander Korda Award for Best British Film at the BAFTA Awards, and was declared Best Comedy Film at the British Comedy Awards.
 It also won the Espiga de Oro at Valladolid International Film Festival (Seminci) in 1999.

 The screenwriter, Ayub Khan-Din, won both a British Independent Film Award and a London Critics' Circle Film Awards for his screenplay.
 He was also nominated for two BAFTA Awards for Best Adapted Screenplay and the Carl Foreman Award for the Most Promising Newcomer, and for a European Film Award for Best Screenwriter.

-Actor Puri was nominated for the BAFTA Award for Best Actor in a Leading Role.
+Puri was nominated for the BAFTA Award for Best Actor in a Leading Role and Bassett was nominated for the BAFTA Award for Best Actress in a Leading Role.

 The director, Damien O'Donnell, won Best Debut at the UK Empire Awards, won the Evening Standard British Film Awards and Fantasporto for Best Film, won the OCIC Special Award at the Buenos Aires International Festival of Independent Cinema, won the Kingfisher Award at the Ljubljana International Film Festival, and received a number of nominations, among them a British Independent Film Awards nomination and a David di Donatello Awards nomination.